 Policy for Handling Complaints

 If the Journal receives a complaint that any contribution to the Journal infringes intellectual property rights or contains material inaccuracies, libelous materials or otherwise unlawful materials, the Journal will investigate the complaint.
 Investigation may include a request that the parties involved substantiate their claims.
 The Journal will make a good faith determination whether to remove the allegedly wrongful material.
 A decision not to remove material should represent the Journal's belief that the complaint is without sufficient foundation, or if well‐founded, that a legal defense or exemption may apply, such as truthfulness of a statement in the case of libel.
 Journal should document its investigation and decision.
-We strive to ensure that Asian Journal of Interdisciplinary Research is of the highest quality and is free from errors.
+We strive to ensure that International Research Journal of Tamil is of the highest quality and is free from errors.
 However, we accept that occasionally mistakes might happen.

 Editorial Complaints Policy